JFrameOSS/JFrame/src/docs/github-actions/maven-central-publishing-guide.md

 **Solution:**
 - Your group ID must be under a namespace you own
-- `io.github.jordi-jaspers` requires GitHub username `Jordi-Jaspers`
-- Organizations require additional verification
+- The project uses `io.github.jframeoss`
+- Verify this namespace is registered and verified in Sonatype Central Portal
+- If verification is pending, check Namespaces section in the portal

 ## Security Best Practices